 Cushing's Syndrome.
 The composition of matter patent covering Korlym's active ingredient, mifepristone, has expired.
 We own U.S. method of use patents directed to the use of Korlym in the treatment of patients with Cushing's syndrome, with expiration dates ranging from 2028 to 2038.
-Furthermore, we own U.S. compound and method of use patents using our proprietary selective cortisol modulators directed to the treatment of patients with Cushing's syndrome, with expiration dates ranging from 2033 to 2040.
+Furthermore, we own U.S. compound and method of use patents using our proprietary selective cortisol modulators directed to the treatment of patients with Cushing's syndrome, with expiration dates ranging from 2033 to 2041.
+We have asserted two patents directed to patients with Cushing's syndrome in a lawsuit against Teva Pharmaceuticals USA, Inc. ("Teva") in a lawsuit filed in Federal District Court.
+On December 29, 2023, the Court found that Teva's proposed generic version of Korlym would not infringe either patent.
+We are appealing that decision.
+See "Part I, Item 3, Legal Proceedings" for additional details.

 Oncology.
-We own U.S. patents covering methods of treating cancer using our proprietary selective cortisol modulators with expiration dates ranging from 2023 to 2041.
+We own U.S. patents covering methods of treating cancer using our proprietary selective cortisol modulators with expiration dates ranging from 2033 to 2041.
 In addition, we have exclusively licensed from the University of Chicago U.S. patents for (a) the use of cortisol modulators in the treatment of triple-negative breast cancer, and (b) the use of cortisol modulators to treat castration resistant prostate cancer ("CRPC").
 We are required to pay the University of Chicago customary milestone fees and royalties on revenue from products commercialized under the issued patents or patents that may issue pursuant to the pending applications.
 Our license will end upon expiration of the licensed patents in 2031 and 2033 or upon notification by us to the University of Chicago.
-See "Business - License Agreements."
+See "Business - License Agreements" for additional information.

 We hold U.S. and international patents covering relacorilant's composition of matter, as well as U.S. patents covering its use to treat patients with ovarian and pancreatic cancer.
-We also own or have exclusively licensed U.S. and European patents covering the use of GR modulators, including relacorilant, to treat a variety of disorders, including CRPC and other solid tumors.
+We also own or have exclusively licensed U.S. and European patents covering the use of GR modulators, including relacorilant, miricorilant, exicorilant, dazucorilant, and other of our proprietary compounds to treat a variety of disorders, including CRPC and other solid tumors.
 Relacorilant has been designated an orphan drug in both the United States and the EU for the treatment of pancreatic cancer.

 Other Indications.
-In addition to the United States and foreign patents we own or have licensed relating to Cushing's syndrome and various cancers, we also own U.S. and foreign patents for the use of cortisol modulators to treat AIWG, fatty liver disease, delirium, catatonia, psychosis induced by interferon-alpha therapy, migraine headaches, gastroesophageal reflux disease, neurological damage in premature infants and in the treatment of diseases using combination steroid and GR antagonist therapy.
-We also own patents covering the improvement of therapeutic response to electroconvulsive therapy and inhibition of cognitive deterioration in adults with Down's Syndrome.
-The expiration dates of these patents and their foreign counterparts range from 2023 to 2039.
+In addition to the United States and foreign patents we own or have licensed relating to Cushing's syndrome and various cancers, we also own U.S. and foreign patents for the use of cortisol modulators to treat ALS, AIWG, fatty liver disease, delirium, catatonia, psychosis induced by interferon-alpha therapy, migraine headaches, gastroesophageal reflux disease, neurological damage in premature infants, for the improvement of therapeutic response to electroconvulsive therapy, and in the treatment of diseases using combined steroid and GR modulator therapy.
+The expiration dates of these patents and their foreign counterparts range from 2025 to 2039.